MobileCaddy/starter-ionic3/readme.md

 mobilecaddy serve
 ```

+Note (1), to use the `scrub` and `local` serve params please enter them in by hand into the URl and reload the page.

+Note (2), this project comes with Mock Accounts records in the project.

 ### With the old CLI

 * We need to start a CORS server (if wanting to communiacate with SFDC, i.e. when not using mock data).